RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 Open Domain Intents
 -------------------

+Open domain intents are those intents which are not directly related to the specific task of your assistant, for e.g. - chitchat/small talk.
 To accommodate open domain intents, you should include ``ResponseSelector`` component in your NLU pipeline.
 The component needs a tokenizer, a featurizer and an intent classifier to operate on the user message before it can predict a response and hence these components should be placed before ``ResponseSelector`` in the NLU configuration.
 The configuration for ``ResponseSelector``